rjurado01/mongolow/README.md

 ## Validations

 All Mongolow models have `_errors` field by default to store errors.
-You can define your own validations using method validate.
+You can define your own validations using validate hook.

 ```ruby
 class Person